CubexsOne/Inventory-Mate/README.md

 # Inventory Mate
-## A little helper for the household
+## The little helper in the housekeeping

 ### Description
 - Coming soon